njustesen/TRTS/starcraft/zerg.md

 Each Hatchery, Lair, or Hive produces one Larva automatically in the _Income Phase_ until it has three.

 **Morphs Into**:
-- Egg: Larva's can morph into an Egg containing a unit that can be produced at the Hatchery/Lair/Hive.
+* Egg: Larva's can morph into an Egg containing one of the following units
+-

 ### Egg